vuitsu/eur_to_cad/README.md

 A tkinter application that allows you to convert EUR to CAD.

 ## Important
+Before running the project, you must get YOUR API key at [this page](https://www.exchangerate-api.com/).
 You need to install this :

     - Tkinter